getzlab/dalmatian/README.md

 [FISS](https://github.com/broadinstitute/fiss)' faithful companion.

-dalmatian is a collection of high-level functions for interacting with Firecloud via Pandas dataframes.
+dalmatian is a collection of high-level functions for interacting with Terra via Pandas dataframes.

 ### Install